 Viognier is a unique, aromatic white wine that has been gaining in popularity over the last few decades.
-Originating in the Rhône region of France, this full-bodied and floral wine has become an international favorite due to its complexity and depth of flavor.
+Originating in the Rhône region of France, this full-bodied and floral white wine has become an international favorite due to its complexity and depth of flavor.
 While viognier hails from France, it can now be found around the world thanks to burgeoning wineries popping up in new regions including France, Italy, Australia and the United States.

 What are the characteristics of viognier wine?